-Families will be asked to bring all required information (as described in the reexamination notice) to the reexamination appointment.
+Families will be asked to submit bring all required information (as described in the reexamination notice) to the Rent Café portal, reexamination appointment.
 The required information will include RRHA-designated reexamination form, an Authorization for the Release of Information/Privacy Act Notice, as well as supporting documents or forms related to the family's income, expenses, and family composition.

-Any required documents or information that the family is unable to provide at the time of the interview must be provided within 15 business days of the interview.
+Any required documents or information that the family is unable to provide at the time of submission the interview must be provided within 15 business days of the due date interview.
 If the family is unable to obtain the information or materials within the required time frame, the family may request an extension.